muxup/muxup-site/pages/2023q4/let-the-terminal-bells-ring-out.md

 is a helpful and perhaps overlooked tool for anyone who does a lot of their work out of a terminal window.
 First, an important clarification.
-Bells ringing, chiming, or (as is appropriate for the season) jingling all sounds very noisy - but although you can configure your terminal emulator to make noise for the terminal bell, I'm actually advocating for configuring a non-intrusive but persistent visual notification.
+Bells ringing, chiming, or (as is appropriate for the season) jingling all sounds very noisy - but although you can configure your terminal emulator to emit a sound for the terminal bell, I'm actually advocating for configuring a non-intrusive but persistent visual notification.

 ## BEL